AlirezaSabounchi/Python4Everyone/README.md

 # Python4Everyone
-This repository contains my personal solutions to the 'Python for Everyone' course offered by Coursera
+This repository contains my personal solutions to the 'Python for Everyone' course offered by Coursera.
+It's a comprehensive collection of code snippets and detailed explanations, demonstrating my understanding of Python programming concepts.
+Please note that this is intended for reference and learning.
+I encourage learners to try the problems themselves before referring to these solutions.